 Biography

-I'm a PhD student in the Clinical-Community Psychology program; I work under the direction of Dr. Nicole Allen, on the Action Research & Collaboration team.
+Hi!
+I’m a PhD student in Clinical-Community Psychology at the University of Illinois at Urbana-Champaign.
 My pronouns are she/her/hers.

 Education